The World (book): Cartesian laws of motion

 Descartes in Principles of Philosophy added to these his laws on elastic collision.
+These were largely wrong, and the correct laws of elastic collision were later worked out by Christiaan Huygens.

 The Cartesian universe

 Descartes elaborates on how the universe could have started from utter chaos and with these basic laws could have had its particles arranged so as to resemble the universe we observe today.
 Once the particles in the chaotic universe began to move, the overall motion would have been circular because there is no void in nature, so whenever a single particle moves, another particle must also move to occupy the space where the previous particle once was.
 This type of circular motion, or vortex, would have created what Descartes observed to be the orbits of the planets about the Sun with the heavier objects spinning out towards the outside of the vortex and the lighter objects remaining closer to the center.
 To explain this, Descartes used the analogy of a river that carried both floating debris (leaves, feathers, etc.) and heavy boats.
 If the river abruptly arrived at a sharp bend, the boats would follow Descartes third law of motion and hit the shore of the river since the flow of the particles in the river would not have enough force to change the direction of the boat.
 However, the much lighter floating debris would follow the river since the particles in the river would have sufficient force to change the direction of the debris.
 In the heavens, it’s the circular flow of celestial particles, or aether, that causes the motion of the planets to be circular.

 As to the reason why heavy objects on Earth fall, Descartes explained this through the agitation of the particles in the atmosphere.
 The particles of the aether have greater agitation than the particles of air, which in turn have greater agitation than the particles that compose terrestrial objects (e.g. stones).
 The greater agitation of the aether prevents the particles of air from escaping into the heavens, just as the agitation of air particles forces terrestrial bodies, whose particles have far less agitation than those of air, to descend towards the world.